Homotopy in Exact Categories: Categories of Topological Vector Spaces

 \begin{prop} Let $\mathpzc{E}$ be a quasi-abelian category with enough projectives.
-Then $\textbf{Ind}(\mathpzc{E})$ is a cocomplete elementary quasi-abelian category.
+Then $Ind(\mathpzc{E})$ is a cocomplete elementary quasi-abelian category.
 Moreover, if $\mathpzc{E}$ is a closed monoidal exact category, then its ind-completion has a canonical exact closed monoidal structure extending the one on $\mathpzc{E}$.
-Finally if $\mathpzc{E}$ projectively monoidal $\textbf{Ind}(\mathpzc{E})$. \end{prop}
+Finally if $\mathpzc{E}$ is projectively monoidal then so is $Ind(\mathpzc{E})$. \end{prop}

 \begin{proof} See \cite{qacs} Proposition 2.1.16 and Proposition 2.1.19. \end{proof}